ichernyshovvv/completing-read-strings/README.md

    "Prompt: " '("first." "sec,ond" "third;")))
 ```

-`completing-read-strings` solves the issue by providing a function that have the
+`completing-read-strings` solves the issue by providing a function that has the
-same interface for all kind of candidates.
-Internally, collects the chosen
+same interface for all kinds of candidates.
+Internally, it collects the chosen
 candidates into a list during reading and then returns it (without the need to
 split the input string with regular expression).